Vedika002/CYSA-correcting-your-screen-addiction/CYSA-main/README.md

 # Welcome to CYSA's documentation
 Be sure to check out our app at [Link](https://protected-cove-76103.herokuapp.com/).
 Also checkout the [Hands](https://google.github.io/mediapipe/solutions/hands.html) & [FaceMesh](https://google.github.io/mediapipe/solutions/face_mesh.html) model of Mediapipe, an open source framework from Google, the backbone of our app.

+For working of the project, check the video out!
+[Link](https://youtu.be/AImHe1K5lbs)

 ## Variable Names and their description